 Management and Prevention

-Because mental health and heart disease are so closely linked, the ability to cope with stress is critical to a healthy lifestyle.
-If you are someone who has a strong physical and emotional reaction to stress, effective stress management could be key to reducing your risk of heart disease.
-According to the American Psychological Association, a healthy routine for stress relief can be just as important as other lifestyle factors when it comes to improving your heart health.
+Since mental health and heart disease are closely connected, managing stress is essential for a healthy lifestyle.
+If you tend to have strong physical or emotional responses to stress, learning effective stress management can be crucial in lowering your heart disease risk.
+In fact, handling stress well can be just as important as other lifestyle factors in supporting heart health.

 Because mental health issues and heart disease are so intertwined, getting either condition under control can positively impact the other.
 Taking care of your mind and body means ensuring your brain and heart are working in tandem and as best they can, and your doctor can help you get one or both back on track.